uzampogn/Spotify-x-Reverberation-The-Essence-of-Cool/README.md

 This Data Science project is broken down in 3 notebooks:
  - [Part 1](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) uses [Spotipy API](https://spotipy.readthedocs.io/en/2.19.0/) to collect data from a dozen of playlists.
- - [Part 2](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) performs an exploratory data analysis to unveal some of the secrets of each playlist.
+ - [Part 2](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) performs an exploratory data analysis to unveal the secrets of each playlist.
- - [Part 3](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) is a series of classifiers which takes any track and predict if a given track could enter the exquisit Reverberation playlist.
+ - [Part 3](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) is a series of classifiers (Naïve Bayes, Random Forest & XGBoost) which takes any track and predicts the best matching playlist.
+Let's see if a given track could enter the exquisit Reverberation playlist.